 Use Case 2: " “Management of Quality of Environment and Air with Smart City Monitor”

-In the cities Alba Iulia and Faro the set of existing sensors measuring air quality was linked to Sofia2 for data collection and the results were processed in real time by Smart City Monitor instance for these cities running in cloud.
+In the cities, Alba Iulia and Faro the set of existing sensors measuring air quality was linked to Sofia2 for data collection and the results were processed in real time by Smart City Monitor instance for these cities running in the cloud.
 The integrated results by all indicators and each of them separately can be monitored and analysed in real time by each city municipality and if necessary by citizens.
 The relevant statistics and analytics can be used for preparing decisions regarding improvements measures if necessary.

-The important vital component of the quality of life for citizens is urban environment including air quality as societal issue.
-In many cities it requires continuous monitoring and control in real-time by using multiple stationary and mobile sensors and measurement systems well distributed over the urban area and communicating its data for central hub processing in real time.
+The important vital component of the quality of life for citizens is urban environment including air quality as a societal issue.
+In many cities, it requires continuous monitoring and control in real-time by using multiple stationary and mobile sensors and measurement systems well distributed over the urban area and communicating its data for central hub processing in real time.
 While the isolated purely technical solutions are available in many cities, the integrated automatic cost-effective monitoring producing comprehensive public information as continuous easily accessible service to all citizens is still rare.
-Use case 2 directly addresses these issues by experimenting with linking of different environmental sensors and providing citizens with real time information services regarding holistic air quality status in real time.
+Use case 2 directly addresses these issues by experimenting with linking of different environmental sensors and providing citizens with real-time information services regarding holistic air quality status in real time.

 Use Case 3: “Management of solid waste linked to a city status”